Richard

 About

 Richard is an experienced commercial and property litigator.
-He is ranked by both the Legal 500 and Chambers UK, and specialises in commercial disputes, often involving an international element, and property disputes, frequently when arising as part of a commercial transaction.
+He is ranked by both the Legal 500 and Chambers UK, as well as Chambers Global, and specialises in commercial disputes, often involving an international element, and property disputes, frequently when arising as part of a commercial transaction.

 He is an author of the Practical Law Company’s guidance in the UK and US on international arbitration and the drafting of arbitration agreements and writes and gives seminars on litigating commercial and property disputes.

-A keen interest in motorsport and collector cars has led to a number of related cases, involving driver, engineering and sponsorship contracts and the ownership of a Le Mans winning chassis.
+A keen interest in motorsport and collector cars has led to a number of related cases, involving driver, engineering and sponsorship contracts, collector car acquisitions and the ownership of a Le Mans winning chassis.

 Richard acts as counsel in arbitrations under the major institutional rules, including ICC, LCIA, SIAC and ICSID, as well as ad hoc arbitrations.